PrathmeshPol2004/new-readme/README.md

-- 👋 Hi, I’m @MdAmiruddin
+- 👋 Hi, I’m @PrathmeshPol2004
-- 👀 I’m a CyberSecurity Enthusiast.
+- 👀 I’m a design Enthusiast.
-- 🌱 I’m currently learning with Google.
+- 🌱 I’m currently learning UI/UX.
-- 💞️ I’m looking to collaborate with cybersecurity python projects.
+- 💞️ I’m looking to collaborate with Web projects.
 - 📫 How to reach me ..
-By my youtube [channel](https://bit.ly/3yeJeS9).
+By my youtube [channel](https://www.youtube.com/@prathmesh_pol_2004_).
 - 📝 I write CTF [Blog](https://mdamiruddin.github.io) and articles on [Medium](https://mdamiruddin.medium.com).
 - Feel free to connect with me on Linkedin.
 - Learning new technologies everyday to become better than my past self.